-Rollers feed the core wire into a clamping guide, which aligns with it the ball-end, then the pin spins, twisting the wire into a neat loop around the ball-end.
-This is the part of the process that creates the beginning of the guitar strings, where the wire is twisted around the wire and up to the ball-end.
+Rollers feed the core wire into a clamping guide, which aligns with the ball end, and then the pin spins, twisting the wire into a neat loop around the ball end.
+This is the part of the process that creates the beginning of the guitar strings, where the wire is twisted around the wire and up to the ball end.

-The ball-end is the part that it’s inserted into the bridge, and holds in place on account of the fact the ball-end is much bigger than the holes in the bridge, essentially ensuring that it sticks into place.
+The ball-end is the part that is inserted into the bridge and holds in place on account of the fact the ball-end is much bigger than the holes in the bridge, essentially ensuring that it sticks into place.

 The electrically powered wire spins the core wire.
 This is the action that grabs the wrap wire as the carriage ensures that it gets wrapped neatly.

 Computerized sensors then monitor the speed at which the string gets wound, in addition to the tension of the string.
 The winder then applies a critical amount of tension as it wraps the bronze wiring around the core.

 And at that stage, it’s a wrap.
 They are then bundled up like straw, typically around 144 wires to the bunch.